oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/getting-started.md

-**Note:** If you want to test this flow in real application, you can put this configuration in file Oro/Bundle/UserBundle/Resources/config/workflow.yml, reload definitions using console command ``app/console oro:workflow:definitions:load`` and activate in UI - after that you can go to User view page and test it.
+**Note:** If you want to test this flow in real application, you can put this configuration in file Oro/Bundle/UserBundle/Resources/config/workflow.yml, reload definitions using console command ``app/console oro:workflow:definitions:load`` and activate in in UI - after that you can go to User view page and test it.